 - (1) All information relating to promotion, qualification and promotions under the provisions of the Police Service Act 2003 are included in the document Commissioner's Instructions for the Promotion Qualification and Accreditation Process.
-Employment Conditions and Strategy maintain documentation directly relevant to the promotion process. - (2) Constables who have reached pay level band 12 may apply to Employment Conditions and Strategy requesting to be recognised as a First Class Constable and wear one bar gold chevron. - (3) Promotion appeal provisions and procedures for members are contained in the Police Service Act 2003. - (4) The Tertiary Education Assistance Scheme (TEAS) Policy outlines the assistance provided by the Department to enable members and employees to undertake tertiary education. - (5) Members are to be subject to Individual Performance Reviews.
+Employment Conditions and Strategy maintain documentation directly relevant to the promotion process. - (2) Constables who have reached pay level band 12 may apply to Employment Conditions and Strategy requesting to be recognised as a First Class Constable and wear one bar gold chevron. - (3) Promotion appeal provisions and procedures for members are contained in the Police Service Act 2003. - (4) The Tertiary Education Assistance Scheme (TEAS) Policy outlines the assistance provided by the Department to enable members and employees to undertake tertiary education. - (5) Members are required to participate in Performance Development Planning